-Pairwise and multiple genome alignments, nucleotide evolutionary conservation
+Pairwise and multiple genome alignments, nucleotide evolutionary conservation scores, and CEs

-Pairwise alignments using chicken and zebra finch chromosome assemblies as references and all other assemblies as targets were generated with LastZ (v.1.02.00; Harris 2007) and converted into the UCSC "chains" and "nets" alignment formats with the Kent-library tools (Kent et al. 2003; Supplemental Methods).
-The evolutionary conservation scores and DNA conserved elements (CEs) for all chicken nucleotides assigned to chromosomes were estimated using PhastCons (Siepel et al. 2005) from the multiple alignments of 21 avian genomes (Supplemental Methods).
-Conserved non-coding elements obtained from the alignments of 48 avian genomes were used (Farré et al. 2016).
+Pairwise alignments using chicken and zebra finch chromosome assemblies as references and all other assemblies as targets were generated with LastZ (v.1.02.00) (Harris 2007) and converted into the UCSC "chains" and "nets" alignment formats with the Kent-library tools (Kent et al. 2003; Supplemental Methods).
+The evolutionary conservation scores and DNA CEs for all chicken nucleotides assigned to chromosomes were estimated using PhastCons (Siepel et al. 2005) from the multiple alignments of 21 avian genomes (Supplemental Methods).
+CNEs obtained from the alignments of 48 avian genomes were used (Farré et al. 2016).

-Reference-assisted chromosome assembly of pigeon and falcon genomes genome as reference and chicken as outgroup for falcon based on the phylogenetic distances between the species (Jarvis et al. 2014).
-For pigeon both chicken as reference and zebra finch as outgroup and the vice versa experiments were performed as pigeon is phylogenetically distant from chicken and zebra finch.
+Reference-assisted chromosome assembly of pigeon and falcon genomes

+Pigeon and falcon PCFs were generated using RACA (Supplemental Methods; Kim et al. 2013) tool.
+We chose the zebra finch genome as the reference and chicken as the outgroup for the falcon based on the phylogenetic distances between the species (Jarvis et al. 2014).
+For the pigeon, both chicken as reference and zebra finch as outgroup and vice versa experiments were performed as the pigeon is phylogenetically distant from the chicken and zebra finch.
 Two rounds of RACA were done for both species.
-The initial run was performed using the following parameters: \(\textit{WINDOWSIZE=10 RESOLUTION=150000 MIN_INTRACOV_PERC=5} \).
-Prior to the second run of RACA we tested the scaffolds split during the initial RACA run using PCR amplification across the split intervals (see below) and adjusted the parameters accordingly (Supplemental Methods).
+The initial run was performed using the following parameters: WINDOWSIZE=10 RESOLUTION=150000 MIN\INTRACOV\ PERC=5.
+Prior to the second run of RACA, we tested the scaffolds split during the initial RACA run using PCR amplification across the split intervals (see below) and adjusted the parameters accordingly (Supplemental Methods).